2025–26 FC Zürich season

 The 2025–26 season is the 130th season in the history of FC Zürich, and the club's ninth-consecutive season in Swiss Super League.
 In addition to the domestic league, the team also participated in the Swiss Cup.
 They were eliminated in the second round.

 It was Mitchell van der Gaag's first season as manager.
 He replaced Ricardo Moniz, who was sacked shortly after the end of the previous season.
 Van der Gaag was sacked on 23 October, with Zürich in eighth position in the Swiss Super League.
+Dennis Hediger took over in the interim, and was named the permanent head coach on 1 January.

 Pre-season

 New signings included defensive midfielder Nelson Palacio, on loan from Real Salt Lake, and Guadaloupe forward Matthias Phaëton, on loan from CSKA Sofia.
-Outbound went Ifeanyi Mathew and Rodrigo Conceicao, (released), Nikola Katić (to Schalke), Labinot Bajrami (to Helmond), Ramon Guzzo (to Aarau), Fabian Gloor (to Schaffhausen), Daniel Afriyie (to Aarau), Joseph Sabobo (to Hapoel Be'er Sheva) and Daniel Denoon (on loan to Pisa).
+Outbound went Ifeanyi Mathew and Rodrigo Conceicao (released), Nikola Katić (to Schalke), Labinot Bajrami (to Helmond), Ramon Guzzo (to Aarau), Fabian Gloor (to Schaffhausen), Daniel Afriyie (to Aarau), Joseph Sabobo (to Hapoel Be'er Sheva) and Daniel Denoon (on loan to Pisa).